06 February 2025

 SK13

 Stanley Kubrick died in March 1999, and his final film, Eyes Wide Shut, was released posthumously four months later.
 Questions have always surrounded the film’s post-production, as Kubrick was known for making alterations to his films right up to—and sometimes even after—their theatrical releases.
 Kubrick screened Eyes Wide Shut for its stars Tom Cruise and Nicole Kidman in the days before he died, but this was not the final cut, and subsequent changes were made by the studio after his death.
-(Full disclosure: having seen a rough cut of Eyes Wide Shut that was significantly different to the later theatrical version, this is not mere speculation on my part.)
+(Full disclosure: having seen a workprint of Eyes Wide Shut, this is not mere speculation on my part.)

 In a voiceover narration, Zierra describes the reaction to Eyes Wide Shut when the film was screened for Cruise, Kidman, and the Warner Bros. studio heads: “It was widely reported that the private screening in New York was a success, that what was shown that night was Kubrick’s final cut, and the studio executives were happy.
 But after years of research, I discovered that what happened after the screening contradicted what was publicly reported.
 Although the two stars were enthusiastic, the film everybody was waiting to see for years was viewed by the studio executives as shockingly bad”.